 International business degree programs at the associate level prepare students for entry-level/junior roles in the field.
 Many students who earn this degree, however, choose to apply the credits gained to further study in a bachelor’s degree program.
 In most cases, the associate curriculum is made up of classes in general education, international business, and business management.
 Here are some sample courses:

 - English Composition

 - Strategies for International Business

 Bachelor’s Degree in International Business – Four Year Duration

-Graduates with a Bachelor’s Degree in International Business may qualify for roles such as international sales manager, international marketing manager, international trade officer, human resources generalist, and management consultant.
+Graduates with a Bachelor’s Degree in International Business may qualify for roles such as international sales manager, international marketing manager, international trade officer, human resources generalist, supply chain manager, and management consultant.